-We have our own College Nurse, Mrs Dee Williams, who holds surgeries every day in Full Term.
+We have our own College Nurse, who holds the following surgeries during full term:

 Please note: the College Nurse is not in on Bank Holiday Mondays during Term.